Robert Meachem: Professional career

-2007 NFL Combine

 New Orleans Saints (first stint)

-With the 27th pick of the 2007 NFL Draft, Meachem was selected by the New Orleans Saints.
+With the 27th pick in the first round of the 2007 NFL draft, Meachem was selected by the New Orleans Saints.
 Meachem signed a five-year deal worth $11.3 million in base salary and incentives with $5.71 million guaranteed.
 However, Meachem underwent knee surgery and was unable to play in his rookie season.

 Meachem was once again inactive for the Saints' opener against the Tampa Bay Buccaneers in 2008.
 On September 14, 2008, Meachem caught his first pass in the NFL, a 19-yard touchdown pass against the Washington Redskins.

 In week 4 against the San Francisco 49ers, Meachem got the chance to see more game time when number 1 receiver Marques Colston was sidelined with a broken thumb.
 In this game, Meachem had only 2 receptions, his first a 47-yard touchdown grab, his second a 52-yard flea flicker catch with a defender draped all over him.

 Meachem ended week 4 with 2 receptions for 99 yards and the Saints got the win over the 49ers.
 Meachem finished the season with 12 receptions for 289 yards and 3 touchdowns.
 He also had a 24.1 yards per catch.

-On December 6, 2009, after Kareem Moore of the Washington Redskins intercepted Drew Brees, Meachem tore the ball out of Moore's grasp and ran it for a touchdown.
+On December 6, 2009, after Kareem Moore of the Redskins intercepted Drew Brees, Meachem tore the ball out of Moore's grasp and ran it for a touchdown.
 In the same game, Meachem caught a 53-yard touchdown pass with 1:19 left in regulation, tying the game at 30.
 The Saints won, 33–30, in overtime to improve to 12–0.
-The 2009 Saints went on to win the Super Bowl.
+He had a career-high 142 receiving yards in the game.
+The 2009 Saints went on to win Super Bowl XLIV.

+In the 2010 season, Meachem had 44 receptions for 638 yards and five touchdowns in 16 games and seven starts.
 Meachem remained with the Saints through the 2011 season.
+In Week 13 of the 2011 season, he had three receptions for 119 yards and a touchdown against the Lions.
 During his five years with the team he had 141 regular-season catches for 2,269 yards and 23 touchdowns; he also played in six playoff games and had 14 receptions for 184 yards and a touchdown.